0xFroggi/NessusProject/README.md

 - An unauthenticated attacker can send a specially crafted request to a server running a vulnerable version of Log4j, leading to arbitrary code execution and potentially full system compromise.
 ![Log4j Details](https://github.com/0xFroggi/NessusProject/blob/main/images/log4j%20details.png?raw=true)

+## Summary
+In this project;
+I set up a homelab environment to test Nessus's capabilities in identifying and addressing security flaws.
+I configured a vulnerable Windows machine and used Nessus installed on an Ubuntu Linux machine to perform detailed scans.
+The scans successfully identified various vulnerabilities, including critical issues like the Log4j remote code execution.
+Through this project, I demonstrated the effectiveness of Nessus in detecting and mitigating security risks, enhancing my skills in vulnerability assessment and system security.
+This project provided valuable hands-on experience in using advanced security tools to protect systems from potential threats.